Markets

 A global risk-off shock, from geopolitical escalation or financial contagion, remains the largest downside threat, potentially driving rapid Yen appreciation.

-The AUD to JPY forecast for 2026-2030 remains broadly bullish, with expectations centered around 100.00–101.00 by year-end as diverging central bank policies and persistent carry demand continue to shape momentum.
+The AUD to JPY forecast for 2026-2030 remains broadly bullish, with expectations centered on 100.00–101.00 by year-end, as diverging central bank policies and persistent carry demand continue to drive momentum.

 The long-term structural landscape still supports a gradual rise toward 103.00 and beyond through 2026, driven by enduring yield differentials and resilient Australian export strength.